 No data on proficiency levels (target 4.1.1) is available from the UN SDG Database on global and regional trends.

 The global average completion rate has increased for all educational levels measured by the target (primary, lower and upper secondary).
 However, the data does not yet capture the effect of the pandemic.

 Completion rates vary significantly between regions, with Europe and North America achieving almost full completion across all three educational levels.
 In contrast, completion rates in Sub-Saharan Africa are 64% in primary school, 45% in lower secondary, and 27% in upper secondary.

-Proficiency levels in mathematics and reading are measured by the OECD's Programme for International Student Assessment (PISA).
-None of the Nordic countries are close to reaching the goal of all pupils reaching the minimum proficiency level (PISA level 2), and the general trend is that they are moving further away from the target.
+The data show that none the Nordic countries are close to reaching the goal of all pupils reaching the minimum proficiency level (PISA level 2), and the general trend is that they are moving further away from the target.

 By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education

 |4.2.1||Proportion of children aged 24–59 months who are developmentally on track in health, learning and psychosocial well-being, by sex|